 Both the type and amount of foods a person eats are important in the low FODMAP diet.
 As it is fairly complex and can involve major dietary changes, it is best to work with a dietitian to implement it.
 A professional can ensure that a person gets all the nutrients they need.

 In cases where SIBO is severe or not well-controlled, a person may have significant diarrhea or constipation.
-These symptoms can lead to complications, such as:
+These symptoms can lead to complications,

 - nutritional deficiencies

 - unintentional weight loss

 These complications can affect many aspects of health, including a person’s energy levels, hormones, and mental health.
 Additionally, living with SIBO can be challenging, which may cause stress, anxiety, and low mood.

 It is not always possible to prevent SIBO, but people can take steps to look after their gut health.
 These include:

 - Eating a nutritious and varied diet: Eating a wide variety of foods can help increase gut flora diversity, which may reduce the chances of dysbiosis.
 Fruits, vegetables, and whole grains are especially beneficial.